 Available on: Android, iOS, Web.

-Languages Offered: English speakers can select from a comprehensive list of 37 languages, including endangered ones like Hawaiian, Scottish Gaelic, Yiddish, Navajo, and Scottish Gaelic.
+Languages Offered: English speakers can select from a list of 37 languages, including endangered ones like Hawaiian, Scottish Gaelic, Yiddish, Navajo, and Scottish Gaelic.

 Pricing: Free.
-Plus at $6.99/Monthly.
+Plus, at $6.99/month.

 2. Memrise